Hikone Castle: History

 In 1934, the grounds of the castle were planted with over 1,000 Yoshino cherry trees.
 The castle and its grounds were donated by the Ii clan to the city of Hikone in 1944.
 During World War II, the city of Hikone was scheduled for destruction by an air raid on the night of August 15, 1945, but the end of the war occurred at noon that same day and the bombing was not conducted.

-The main keep of Hikone Castle was designated a National Treasure by the Ministry of Education, Science, Sports and Culture in 1952.
+The main keep of Hikone Castle, along with its attached Tsuke Turret and Tamon Turret, were designated as a National Treasure by the Ministry of Education, Science, Sports and Culture in 1952.

-Several other structures have been accorded Important Cultural Property status:
+Several other structures have been accorded Important Cultural Property status.
+Like the main keep complex, most of these structures are actually complexes of two or more connected buildings:

 Major repairs were undertaken to the tenshu from 1957 to 1960, and on the various yagura from 1960 to 1968.
 In 1987, the daimyō palace was restored as the "Hikone Castle Museum".
 Further repairs to the castle were undertaken from 1993 to 1996.
 On April 6, 2006, Hikone Castle was selected as one of Japan's Top 100 Castles by the Japan Castle Foundation in 2006.

 The castle is about a 15-minute walk from Hikone Station on the JR West Biwako Line.